MicrosoftDocs/well-architected/well-architected/cost/design-initial-estimate.md

 Using on-premises calculation might not accurately reflect the cost of cloud resources.
 Here are some challenges:

 - On-premises TCO might not accurately account for hidden expenses.
 These expenses include under-utilization of purchased hardware or network maintenance costs like labor and equipment failure.
 - Cloud TCO might not accurately account for a drop in the organization's operational labor hours.
 Cloud provider's infrastructure, platform management services, and other operational efficiencies are included in the cloud service pricing.
-Especially true at a smaller scale, the cloud provider's services don't result in reduction of IT labor head count.
+Especially at a smaller scale, the cloud provider's services don't result in reduction of IT head count.
 - ROI might not accurately account for new organizational benefits because of cloud capabilities.
 It's hard to quantify improved collaboration, reduced time to service customers, and fast scaling with minimal or no downtime.
 - ROI might not accurately account for the business process re-engineering required to fully adopt cloud benefits.
 In some cases, this re-engineering might not occur at all, leaving an organization in a state where they use new technology inefficiently.

 Azure provides the following tools to determine cost.

-- [Microsoft Azure Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/pricing/tco/calculator/) to reflect all costs.
+- [Microsoft Azure Total Cost of Ownership Calculator](https://azure.microsoft.com/pricing/tco/calculator/) to reflect all costs.
-    > For migration projects, the TCO Calculator might help, as it pre-populates some common costs but it lets you modify the cost assumptions.
+    > For migration projects, the TCO Calculator might help, because it populates some common costs but it lets you modify the cost assumptions.
-- [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to assess cost of the services you plan to use in your solution.
+- [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to assess costs of the services you plan to use in your solution.
 - [Azure Migrate](/azure/migrate/migrate-services-overview) to evaluate your organization's current workloads in on-premises datacenters.
-It suggests an Azure replacement solution, such virtual machine sizes based on your workload.
+Azure Migrate suggests an Azure replacement solution with virtual machine sizes based on your workload.
 It also provides a cost estimate.

 ## Example estimate for a microservices workload

-Let's consider this [scenario](/azure/architecture/microservices/design/index#scenario) as an example.
-We use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the initial cost before the workload deploys.
+Consider this [scenario](/azure/architecture/microservices/design/index#scenario) as an example.
+Use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the initial cost before the workload deploys.
 The cost calculates per month or for 730 hours.

 In this example, we've chosen the microservices pattern.
 As the container orchestrator, one of the options could be [Azure Kubernetes Service](/azure/aks/) (AKS) that manages a cluster of pods.
-We choose NGINX ingress controller because it's well-known controller for such workloads.
+Choose NGINX ingress controller because it's a well-known controller for such workloads.

 > The example uses current prices and is subject to change.
-The calculation shown here is for information purposes only.
+The calculation shown here is for illustration purposes only.

 ### Compute

 For AKS, there's no charge for cluster management.

 For AKS agent nodes, there are many instance sizes and SKUs options.
-Our example workload is expected to follow a long running pattern and we can commit to three years.
-So, an instance that is eligible for [reserved instances](/azure/cost-management-billing/manage/understand-vm-reservation-charges#services-that-get-vm-reservation-discounts) would be a good choice.
-We can lower the cost by choosing the **3-year reserved plan**.
+The example workload is expected to follow a long running pattern and you can commit to three years.
+An instance that's eligible for [reserved instances](/azure/cost-management-billing/manage/understand-vm-reservation-charges#services-that-get-vm-reservation-discounts) would be a good choice.
+Lower the cost by choosing the **3-year reserved plan**.

 The workload needs two virtual machines.
 One is for the backend services and the other is for the utility services.